 “Very clever dinner.
-Appetizing food fit neatly into interesting round pie.”
+Appetizing food fit neatly into an interesting round pie.”

 “It’s a quiche.”